JonathanShrek/PersonalSite/content/pages/about.md

 * Neovim
 * Visual Studio

+## Projects
+A few of the projects I have worked on:

+* Contributor to the Pandas library.
+* Contributor to Pigasus.
+An open source intrustion detection and prevention system.

 ## Goals

 The goal of this site is to share the current happenings in my life.
 Everything from my current thoughts, pictures, music, and even great recipes.